AceBurgundy/Movie-AI-Recommendation-System/README.md

     python create_database.py

-This script will copy the dataset files from the backup folder to the appropriate location, create the database, and prepare it for use.
+This script will copy the dataset files from the backup folder to their appropriate location, create the database, and prepare it for use.

-The app will then prompt you if you want to start running the app.
+It will then prompt you if you want to start running the app.

 ## Running the App